vectorcr/vectorcr.github.io/_posts/2021-04-29-day5-refining-the-experience.md

 Alas…if things were that simple.
 You see the earlier workstation that I installed didn’t have to support the drivers for my GPU.
 I saw some solutions online but none that were reliable.
 I would attempt to plugin my secondary monitor and the entire computer would freeze.
 Needless to say, I learned my lesson about jumping to a new version without doing some research on the packages that I was running.

 Luckily I had another workstation that was running nothing but intel software that was able to update to Fedora 34 with no problems.
 I ended up installing Fedora 33 on the G3 that had native support for the akmod Nvidia package.
 I decided to turn that workstation into a gaming box.
 While I was setting all that up I learned that there have been a few milestones hit by the proton team and that the list of support games has greatly increased since last I checked.

+Also I tackled some basic styling for the blog.
+I figured I should make it more presentable now that people are actually checking out the site from time to time.
+You can check out these changes by going to [Vectocr.github.io](https://vectorcr.github.io)

+I think I am going to leave it here for the night.
+This weekend I am going to tackle some of the courses outline in the developers roadmap.